Site icon Our Breathing Planet

 American Crocodile Physical Description

-Like all crocodilians, the fascinating American Crocodile developed as a quadruped, with four short, splayed legs, and a long, powerful tail.
-This majestic work of Nature also possesses a thick, scaly hide with rows of ossified scutes running down its back and tail.
+Like all known extant crocodilians, the fascinating American Crocodile developed as a quadruped, possessing four short, splayed legs, and a long, powerful tail.
+This majestic work of Nature also evolved an extremely thick, scaly hide with rows of ossified scutes running down its back and tail.

-The snout of the impressive reptile also grows highly elongated, like its brethren.
-This also includes a remarkably strong pair of jaws.
-The eyes further develop covered by nictitating membranes for protection, along with lachrymal glands, which produce tears.
+The snout of the impressive reptile also grows highly elongated, following the pattern of its brethren.
+This feature also includes a remarkably strong pair of jaws.
+The eyes develop as covered by nictitating membranes for their protection, along with lachrymal glands, which produce tears.

-The nostrils, eyes, and ears grow situated on the top of its head, so the rest of the body can be concealed underwater for surprise attacks.
-As a larger species of crocodile, some males reach lengths of as much as 20 ft (6.1 m) and weigh in excess of 2,000 lbs (907 kg).
+The nostrils, eyes, and ears develop situated entirely on the top of its head, so the rest of the body can be concealed underwater for surprise attacks.
+As a larger variety of crocodile, some males of the species reach lengths of as much as 20 ft (6.1 m) and weigh in excess of 2,000 lbs (907 kg).

-On average, mature males of the American Crocodile remain more in the range of 13 ft (4.1 m) in length and weigh about 880 lbs (400 kg).
-Like many animals, sexual dimorphism is present.
-As a result, females develop smaller, rarely exceeding 12 ft (3.8 m) in length.
+On average, though, these individuals of the American Crocodile remain smaller than this.
+A more typical size’s in the range of 13 ft (4.1 m) in length, and a weight of about 880 lbs (400 kg).
+Like many animals, sexual dimorphism exists.
+Females develop smaller, rarely exceeding 12 ft (3.8 m).

 American Crocodile Habitat

-As recently as 1970 experts determined that the population of the American Crocodile appeared to be highly threatened.
-Estimates placed its population at no more than 200 individuals.
+As recently as 1970, the majority of experts determined that the population of the American Crocodile appeared to be highly threatened.
+Estimates at that time placed its population at no more than 200 individuals.
 The habitat of the powerful crocodile consists largely of coastal areas.

-Individuals most frequently make their home in river systems.
-They do, however, have a tendency to prefer some level of salinity in the water.
+Specimens of this marvel of biology most frequently make their home in river systems.
+They do, however, have a tendency to prefer a certain level of salinity in the water itself.
 This usually results in the species congregating in brackish lakes, coastal swamps, lagoons, even cays, and small islands.

-Some other crocodiles also have this natural tolerance for salt water, due to salt glands underneath the tongue.
-The American Crocodile, though, remains the only known species other than the saltwater crocodile to commonly live and thrive in saltwater.
+Some other crocodiles also have this natural tolerance for salt water.
+That’s because they have salt glands Nature provided them underneath the tongue.
+The American Crocodile, though, remains the only known species other than the Saltwater Crocodile to commonly live and thrive in saltwater.

-Like any other large species of crocodilian, the American Crocodile continues to be potentially dangerous to humans.
-The reptile does not, though, appear to be a very aggressive species.
+Like any other large species of crocodilian, given its nature, this captivating animal continues to be potentially dangerous to humans.
+The reptile does not, though, appear to be a very aggressive species, relatively speaking.
 That holds true due to the fact that attacks on humans rarely occur.

 American Crocodile Distribution and Ecology

-Populations of the American Crocodile occur across a realtively wide swathe of its region.
+Populations of the fascinating American Crocodile occur across a realtively wide swathe of its region of the surface of the earth.
 Populations mainly exist along the Atlantic and Pacific coasts of southern Mexico.
 Some, however, appear to live as far away as Peru and Venezuela, in South America.

-This amazing species remains most prevalent in the United States, in North America, however.
-The powerful reptile also occasionally occurs on many of the Caribbean islands.
+This amazing species continues to remain the most prevalent in the United States, in North America, however.
+Yet, the powerful reptile also occasionally occurs on many of the Caribbean islands.
 But it presently remains unclear if this forms part of its natural range, or an aberration.

-The well-known reptile also constitutes one of the larger known crocodile species.
-This species also has a more V-shaped snout compared to other large crocodiles that usually have a slightly wider snout.
-But the evolutionary reason for this is still unknown.
+The well-known creature also constitutes one of the largest of all known crocodile species.
+This variety also has a noticeably more V-shaped snout compared to other large crocodiles.
+The great majority of these usually have a slightly wider snout.
+The evolutionary reason for this is unknown.

-Despite its large size, this incredible reptile does not commonly prey upon large animals.
+Somewhat surprisingly, despite its large size itself, this incredible crocodilain does not commonly prey upon large animals.
 In this, it differs from the majority of its relatives.
 Fish, reptiles, birds and small mammals appear make up the majority of the diet of most individual specimens.

-Exceptions to this do nevertheless occur, as is often the case.
-That’s because, on occasion, large mammals such as deer and domestic animals do get taken.
-The dietary habits of the American Crocodile in coastal regions remain poorly studied, at least for now.
+Exceptions to this tendency do nevertheless occur, as is often the case.
+That’s due to the fact that on occasion larger mammals, such as deer and domestic animals do get taken.
+The dietary habits of the American Crocodile in coastal regions remain poorly studied, at least for the time being.

 Species Sharing Its Range

-Check out our other articles on Earth’s Many Stunning Waterfalls, Spotted Handfish, Linville Falls, Himalayan Blue Poppy, Yosemite Cave Pseudoscorpion, Vietnamese Mossy Frog
+Check out our other articles on 5 Wonderful North American Wild Canines, Spotted Handfish, Linville Falls, Scarlet Elf Cup, Yosemite Cave Pseudoscorpion, Vietnamese Mossy Frog, Mountain Hare

 Exit mobile version